 Best practices: Post consistently to effectively build your YouTube presence.

 Design tips: Shooting solo?
 “You can set up your phone and buy a little tripod for your phone” to film yourself.
-For a different angle, try shooting footage with your phone on the table, or even try our hands-free overhead camera hack.
+For a different angle, try shooting footage with your phone on the table.

 What aspect ratio should you use?
 Horizontal videos